Submit the form below if you would like to have me speak.

-Chris Lim is passionate about helping people do what they love for a cause that matters.
-He is the founder of TheoTech, a company activating a movement of Technology Entrepreneurship for the Gospel, which means beginning with God as the customer and working backwards to deliver the outcomes He desires to see in the world.
+Chris Lim is founder of TheoTech, a company activating a movement of Technology Entrepreneurship for the Gospel, which means beginning with God as the customer and working backwards to deliver the outcomes He desires to see in the world.

-As a practitioner, Chris continues developing the award-winning, open-source app Ceaseless, which helps people pray for all the important relationships in their lives on a regular basis.
-He created spf.io, a platform that empowers people to deliver amazing multilingual experiences through AI-assisted real time captions and translation.
+TheoTech produces the award-winning, open-source app Ceaseless, which helps people pray for all the important relationships in their lives so that we can collectively pray for everyone on earth.
+TheoTech also produces spf.io, a platform that empowers people to create accessible multilingual experiences through AI-assisted real-time captions and translation.